atomone-hub/assets/AtomOneDesignCompetition/README.md

 * AiB may decide to split the reward if your work builds on work previously submitted on GitHub by someone else

 ### How to submit:
-1. Sign in to your GitHub account or create one if you don’t have any
+1. Sign in to your GitHub account or create one if you don’t have one
 2. Go to [ https://github.com/atomone-hub/assets/issues/3](https://github.com/atomone-hub/assets/issues/3)
 3. Upload your work in any format as a comment